-- 1. The meeting was called to order at 10:00 a.m. by Co-Chair Dan Zignego, in conformance with the Wisconsin Open Meeting Law. - 2.
+- 1. The meeting was called to order at 10:00 a.m. by Loyal O'Leary, committee co-chair, in conformity with the Wisconsin Open Meeting Law. - 2.
+Kelly Tourdot welcomed attendees to Associated Builders & Contractors.
 A roll call was conducted.
-A sign-in sheet was circulated.
+A attendance roster was circulated.
 A quorum was present. - 3.
 The committee reviewed the current roster.